 In 2010, Bill formed Bill Buckmaster Communications, L.L.C., which produces the Buckmaster Show.
 In 2015, Bill was inducted into the Arizona Broadcasters Hall of Fame by the Arizona Broadcasters Association.
 Also in 2015, The Tucson Weekly named Bill Tucson’s Best Radio Talk Show Host.
 In August of 2016, Bill was inducted into the Nevada Broadcast Hall of Fame by the Nevada Broadcasters Association honoring his radio news reporting in Las Vegas in the 1970’s.

 Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada, Las Vegas.
-Bill is also a proud veteran of the United States Army.
+Bill has an Honorable Discharge from the United States Army.

-Bill and his wife Ann have been married for 40 years and together they have traveled the world, visiting 100 countries, all 50 states and most of Canada’s provinces.
-Along the way, they have collected memories, experiences, and a better understanding of the world.
-But they always love to come home to Tucson and their beloved Norwegian Forest Cat “Princess.”
+Bill and his wife Ann were married for 51 years and traveled the world, visiting 100 countries, all 50 states and most of Canada’s provinces.
+Along the way, they collected memories, experiences, and a better understanding of the world.